sendgrid/dx-automator/services/looker/README.md

 **Goal**
 -
-API to read/write data to and from Looker.
+API to read/write the data to and from Looker.

 **Structure**
 -

 SendsByLibrary / InvoicingByLibrary
-- inherits schema from DXLooker, with appropriate table name
+- Inherits the schema from DXLooker, with appropriate table name

 LookerAPIHandler
-- handles authentication of Looker API
+- Handles the authentication of theLooker API
-- uses credentials to pull latest look data from Looker
+- Uses the credentials to pull the latest look data fromthe  Looker

 DBCache
-- queries database to store all rows locally for faster access
+- Queries database to store all the rows locally for faster access

 Look
-- Stores Looker look id and LookerApiHandler instance
+- Stores Looker look the id and LookerApiHandler instance

 JsonCleaner
-- cleans JSON objects to fit DB model schema
+- Cleans JSON objects to fit the DB model schema

 DXLookerService
-- container to hold objects necessary for DX Looker API
+- Container to hold the objects necessary for DX Looker API

 **To Run**
 -